datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 ```

 The `podman build` call points to `Dockerfile.rootless`.
 This is important.
-The "rootless" container setup works substantially different than the
+The "rootless" container setup works substantially different compared to the
-normal one.
+regular one.
 Only the "rootless" setup is covered here!

 ### Initial Forgejo launch